lwindolf/lzone-cheat-sheets/Cheat Sheets/Scripting/ffmpeg.md

     ffmpeg -i file.mp4 -vn -acodec copy output.aac

 ### Creating Thumbnails

 To create a single thumb at 10s

     ffmpeg -ss 10 -i <input file> -vframes 1 -vcodec png -an thumb.png

 To create thumbnails every n seconds use "-vf fps=1/n" for example

     ffmpeg -i <input file> -vf fps=1/60 thumbnails/thumb%03d.png

+### Make MP4 video faststart

+For an MP4 to fast start the metadata must be at the start of the file.
+To enable this use `-movflags faststart` during encoding or repack with

+    ffmpeg -i <input MP4> -movflags faststart -vcodec copy -acodec copy <output MP4>

 ### Handling id3 tags

 Extracting